IssaNorth/recipes/README.md

 # Recipes

-This repository contains recipes for some foods I like.
+This is a practice repository for the "How to Use Git and GitHub" Udacity course.